2019 Houston Astros season: Rest of September

 On September 18 versus Texas, Cole struck out his 300th batter of the season, Shin-Soo Choo, in a 3–2 win.
 Cole became the 18th major leaguer and third Astros pitcher to reach the milestone, following J. R. Richard (303 in 1978 and 313 in 1979) and Mike Scott (306 in 1986).
 Cole also became the second-fastest pitcher to register 300 strikeouts in terms of innings pitched; his 198 1/3 innings trailed only Randy Johnson's 197 2/3 IP in 2001.
 The win, the Astros' 100th of the season, clinched at least a share of a Wild Card berth, and made them the sixth team in history to win at least 100 games in three consecutive seasons.
 The Astros clinched the AL West division title at Minute Maid Park on September 22, their 102nd win of the year, third straight division title, and first three-peat since the 1997–1999 seasons.
 Justin Verlander and George Springer led a 13–5 defeat of the Los Angeles Angels.
 Verlander won his 20th game of the season, Springer connected for three home runs, Yordan Alvarez collected four hits, and Aledmys Díaz added a three-run home run.

-Will Harris tossed an immaculate inning in the eighth inning versus the Angels on September 27.
+Starter Zack Greinke was acquired from Arizona in 2019.

+On September 22, George Springer homered thrice, becoming the 14th Astro to do so in a single game, while succeeding Yordan Alvarez on August 10, 2019.
+(Note: Alvarez replicated this feat against on September 16, 2022, generating the next three-home run event by an Astro.)
+Alvarez added four hits with two doubles, Alex Bregman (39) and Aledmys Díaz (8) also homered, and Justin Verlander tossed five innings to obtain his 20th win.
+Houston cruised to a 13–5 triumph over the Angels.